 Therefore, latency is a fundamental need because it provides enough time for every step in the pipeline to run efficiently, avoiding playback issues for end-users.

 NOTE: This feature is currently in Beta.
 We do not recommend reducing the latency for all live events, especially if they do not have a near-to-realtime interaction with end-users.
 Reducing the latency may affect the playback experience for your end-users.
 Even when everything works well between your end and the server, the system needs to handle situations when the client disconnects unexpectedly, and some devices may not support it.

 To change the latency of your live streaming, follow these instructions:

 When you are creating or editing a live event, select the Stream tab.

-In the Stream Mode setting, set Reduced Latency.
+In the Stream Mode setting, enable Reduced Latency.
+The three options available are: Standard (Recommended), Reduced or Ultra-low

 NOTE: Please consider that the system will generate a new Stream Key every time you hit the Save button.
 If you already entered the previous Stream Key into your broadcasting software, you will need to replace it with the new one.